LizHan0212/Wise_Snake/docs/status.md

 - Added terminal death penalty to accelerate learning of collision avoidance
 - Evaluation performed across multiple randomized seeds to test generalization

-The DQN model is saved as `dqn_model.zip` and evaluated on unseen environment configurations.
+The DQN model is saved as `dqn_model.zip` and evaluated across multiple randomized seeds to assess generalization performance.